PalakJirapure/MUSIC/README.md

 # Specifications of the App

-- Python(Django) is used as the Database for BACKEND
+- Python (Django) is used as the Database for BACKEND

--HTML and CSS Django templates are used in FRONTEND using Bootstrap
+- HTML and CSS Django templates are used in FRONTEND using Bootstrap

 # Features